We each have only one life. What do we do with it? Karen Law found her answer on a stage in a crowded community theater.

 We’re excited to welcome Elle to the MAF team and offer her a seat at the table.

-After a tumultuous 11 years, DACA—and the immigrants it supports—are under attack.
+After a tumultuous nine years, DACA—and the immigrants it supports—are under attack.
 Again.
 On Friday, July 16, a Texas federal court ordered the DACA program to partially end.
 We’ve been here before, and frankly, we’re tired.

 We know from experience that the DACA program has helped recipients secure higher wages, pursue an education, and work toward their dreams.
 Moreover, its impact ripples out to the families and communities of recipients.
 Over the years, families, students, and business owners have shared with us the impact DACA has had in their lives:

-Eleven years ago, DACA was, at best, intended to be a temporary fix to a broken system, a house of sticks to hold the nation over while we lay a concrete foundation for lasting immigration reform.
+Nine years ago, DACA was, at best, intended to be a temporary fix to a broken system, a house of sticks to hold the nation over while we lay a concrete foundation for lasting immigration reform.
 Defending the DACA program and supporting its recipients is crucial.
 However, it’s not enough.
 It’s time to end that fight for good.

 It’s time for citizenship for all.